Baresse/corpmanager/README.md

         cp corp-manager.war $CATALINA_HOME/webapps

 3. Use embedded Tomcat 8.
-Make sure to have your application.properties file in the same directory as the WAR file and then :
+Make sure to have your **application.properties** file is in the same directory as the WAR file and then :

         jar -jar corp-manager.war